sarahnovotny/ws2-defenders/incident-response/AI Incident Response.md

 ### 3.5.1.
 Regulatory Communication

 Incident reporting has different requirements for different jurisdictions and industry verticals, manifold across levels of government.
-In the US the [2022 CIRCIA legislation](https://www.cisa.gov/sites/default/files/2023-01/CIRCIA_07.21.2022_Factsheet_FINAL_508%20c.pdf) provided strict timelines for reporting cyber incidents to critical infrastructure segments tighter than the financial industry's [GLBA](https://www.ftc.gov/legal-library/browse/statutes/gramm-leach-bliley-act) for financial privacy requirements, while [HIPAA requires report of PHI breaches](https://www.hhs.gov/hipaa/for-professionals/breach-notification/index.html) over longer timescales.
+In the US the [2022 CIRCIA legislation](https://www.cisa.gov/sites/default/files/2023-01/CIRCIA_07.21.2022_Factsheet_FINAL_508%20c.pdf) provided strict timelines for reporting cyber incidents to critical infrastructure segments even tighter than the financial industry's [GLBA](https://www.ftc.gov/legal-library/browse/statutes/gramm-leach-bliley-act) for financial privacy requirements, while [HIPAA requires report of PHI breaches](https://www.hhs.gov/hipaa/for-professionals/breach-notification/index.html) over longer timescales.
 All 50 US states have their own breach notification laws.
 In contrast, the EU is governed by [NIS2](https://www.nis-2-directive.com/NIS_2_Directive_Article_23.html) for critical infrastructure, [DORA](https://www.eiopa.europa.eu/digital-operational-resilience-act-dora_en) for financial institutions and [GDPR for personal data breaches](https://gdpr-info.eu/art-33-gdpr/) - all on strict timelines.
-Legal counsel is needed to fully understand the reporting requirements across jurisdications.
+Legal counsel is needed to fully understand the reporting requirements across jurisdictions.

 AI Systems bring new challenges to reporting for regulatory compliance:
 * Personal data breaches from PII/PHI leakage from AI systems, applicable to US states’ data laws and GDPR